Top Tips for LGBTQ+ MBA Applicants

 1. Connect with the LGBTQ+ student organizations at the schools you’re considering.

 Speaking to LGBTQ+ MBA students at various schools is one of the best ways to learn about the program and the experience of LGBTQ+ students studying there.
-In addition, most MBA programs include information about the school’s LGBTQ+ student organizations on the school’s website.
+Additionally, most MBA programs include information about the school’s LGBTQ+ student organizations on their websites.
 But if you can’t find this information, contact the admissions office.

-This will give you a chance to gain current students’ perspectives and possibly connect with others in the admissions office working with LGBTQ+ MBA applicants.
+This will allow you to gain the perspectives of current students and possibly connect with others in the admissions office who work with LGBTQ+ MBA applicants.
 In addition, if there are events or information sessions specifically for LGBTQ+ applicants, you’ll want to be sure to attend these as well.

 Listen to B-Schooled Podcast Episode #123: Tips for LGBTQ+ and Other Underrepresented Applicants